nichtsam/code-tips/README.md

 Avoid them if you can,
 if you cannot, make it clear to everyone that there is one.

+### Guards

+Fail fast, deal with failure upfront.
+Thereafter, we can simply drop the concerns.

+Guarding failures beforehand is better than running code only if conditions are met.
+Remembering context is hard, failing fast strips concerns away.

 ---

 _Here ends the jourey, I hope you had fun._